microsoft/hands-on-lab-redis/docs/workshop.md

 </div>

-## Redis Triggered Azure Function
+### Redis Triggered Azure Function

 Open the Azure Function project in Visual Studio Code which is under `src/functions` and go to the `RefreshProductsCache.cs`.
 You will discover a method called `ProductsEventsTrigger` which is empty.

-This methods has an attribute called `RedisPubSubTrigger` which is used to trigger the function when an event is raised by the Azure Cache for Redis.
+This method has an attribute called `RedisPubSubTrigger` which is used to trigger the function when an event is raised by the Azure Cache for Redis.

 <div class="task" data-title="Tasks">